jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 In Ubuntu 20.04, some packages when installed via apt, have been redirected to use the appropriate Snap package, which has bothered some, and one distro Linux Mint has removed Snaps all together.
 Snaps can be installed from the commandline or via the Store Icon in the Ubuntu Desktop.

-Let's install Android Studio via snaps.
 You can open the Ubuntu Software Icon on the Favorites Bar and select some software.
 Lets install Notepad++.
 You can also install Snaps from the command line.
 Open a terminal and issue the below commands to find software package names (since there is no GUI to browse):

 ```bash
 # This command will show your installed Notepad++ snap from the store